MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/analysis-services.md

 ms.service: Analysis Services
 ---

-# Azure Analysis Services modules for Node.js
+# Azure Analysis Services modules for JavaScript

 ## Overview
-This package provides a Node.js module that makes it easy to manage Microsoft Azure Analysis Services.
+This package provides a JavaScript module that makes it easy to manage Microsoft Azure Analysis Services.

 ## Management package